 Christina Dodkin is Research Director at Animal Defenders International (ADI), an organisation which is active worldwide to end the suffering of captive animals in commercial use, including the replacement of animals in scientific research.
 Christina has worked as a researcher for thirteen years, including in campaigns which shaped the current European Directive on the use of animals in scientific research and its implementation into UK law.
 She has a background in Animal Behaviour with Psychology and has studied the utility of animal research as the basis for numerous scientific reports for ADI.

 Programme Advisory Committee

-The Programme Advisory Committee steers the AnNex team throughout our programme of work.
-This 15 person panel comprises individuals already working across the animal research nexus in innovative and complementary ways (e.g. biomedical services/welfare policy, research science/public engagement, bioethics/stakeholder dialogue, history/social science/philosophy).
-They provide feedback on research questions and design, helped build relations with research participants, and offered advice on emerging questions.
+The Programme Advisory Committee steered the AnNex team throughout our programme of work.
+This panel comprised individuals already working across the animal research nexus in innovative and complementary ways (e.g. biomedical services/welfare policy, research science/public engagement, bioethics/stakeholder dialogue, history/social science/philosophy).
+They provided feedback on research questions and design, helped build relations with research participants, and offered advice on emerging questions.
 We want to offer our warmest thanks to everyone below, and many others in this community, who provided this support for us.
 Their biographies reflect the roles that people occupied at the outset of our research in 2017.

 Carrie Friese*is Associate Professor in Sociology at the LSE.
 She currently holds a Wellcome Trust New Investigator Award for research on 'Care as Science: The Role of Animal Husbandry in Translational Medicine’ and will be a Leverhulme Research Fellow in 2021 where she will write "(Human)itarianism and the Laboratory Animal: Hierarchy and Care in Britain".
 Carrie's position on the panel will further links between social science in this area, connect the qualitative research in this programme to survey data, and contextualise this programme of UK based work within research on national cultures of science.